mono/website/community/google-summer-of-code/projects.md

 One way we're improving how we test mono is by having a build mode with a lot of extra checks done.

-This project would extend that work by doing the following:
+This project would extend it with some number of the following improvements, to be specified in your proposal:

-- Integrate the locks checker into that model
+- Integrate the existing offline lock checker tool into checked builds
+- Extend the memory management audit points to more places
 - Continue the work of verifying memory stores
+- Optimize the mm checker
 - Add fault injection mode [1]
 - Add do-a-lot mode [2]
+- Implement other checked modes (TBD)

 [1] It's very hard to produce test cases for a lot of failure conditions, so injecting faults instead is a much easier way to test those paths.

-[2] Some important, but rarely done, runtime mechanism are not well tested since they naturally happen very rarely.
+[2] Some important, but rarely done, runtime mechanisms are not well tested since they naturally happen very rarely.
 The idea is to identify a few and have a checked-build mode that triggers then *A LOT*.

-**Deliverables**: Add the listed checks into the dynamic checking mode.
+**Deliverables**: Implement the dynamic checking mode improvements listed in your proposal.

 **Mentors:** Jonathan Purdy, Andi Mcclure